jqhoogland/react-todos/README.md

 ## 3. `useEffect` to autofocus better

-- [ ] When you create a new element, it shows up non-toggled.
+- [x] When you create a new element, it shows up non-toggled.
 Ideally, we'd like to create a new element, and automatically open & focus the input & slide it into view.

+This is very little.
+It probably makes sense to combine into the previous item